ShonTaware/OpenSource_Physical_Design/README.md

   - [References](#references)
   - [Acknowledgement](#acknowledgement)

+# About Google SkyWater PDK
+  Google and SkyWater Technology Foundry in collaboration have released a completely open-source Process Design Kit(PDK) in May, 2020.
+The current release target to a SKY130 (i.e. 130 nm) process node is available as [SkyWater Open Source PDK](https://github.com/google/skywater-pdk).
+The PDK provides Physical VLSI Designer with a wide range of flexibility in design choices.
+All the designs and simulations listed in this repository are carried out using the same SkyWater Open Source PDK.

 # List of All Open-Source Tools Used
   | Name of Tool | Application / Usage |
   | --- | --- |